siyag23/App-Development/Experiment-10B/README.md

-# Experiment 10: To-Do List App (React Native) using Firebase
+# Experiment 10: To-Do List App (React Native) using Firebase Firestore

 ## Experiment Aim
 To develop a **React Native To-Do List app** that allows users to **add, update, delete, and mark tasks as completed** while storing all task data in **Firebase Firestore**, enabling real-time synchronization and persistent storage across devices.